warlock-labs/dimensionals/README.md

 - Generic over element type and number of dimensions
 - Efficient storage using a linear memory layout
 - Index and mutable index operations
-- Arithmetic operations for 1D and 2D arrays
 - Convenient macros for array creation
 - Extensible with custom storage backends